Mannheim: Lots to see and do - from museums to outdoor activities

 Mannheim also surprises with a great diversity of sights and experiences.
 Beautiful art nouveau complexes sit side-by-side impressive baroque buildings, bustling squares, green spaces, churches and palaces.
 See the second-largest baroque palace in all of Europe, the Mannheim Palace.
 What was once the former home of the rulers of the Palatinate, today the ornate building houses the local university.
 The Wasserturm, or “water tower,” is one of the city’s most famous landmarks.
 The tower is 60 meters high with a diameter of 19 meters and once supplied the city with a constant water supply.

-With a German Rail ‘n Drive Pass, you could easily take the train here from any number of German towns.
 The modern station is just minutes from the city center (naturally) and connects you Cologne in 90 minutes, Berlin in five hours and even Paris in just three hours.
 When you’ve seen all that Mannheim has to offers, hop in a rental car and drive part of the 620-mile long Burgenstrasse, or Castle Road, which extends all the way to Prague.

 Come to Mannheim, then make like the Benz’s and take off for a ride into the Rhineland sunset